 C(no accent)eline, debuted its SS19 collection at Paris Fashion Week last Friday.
-Following a series of glorious shows from French fashion empires like Yves Saint Laurent and Dior, as well as from crowd pleasing labels Jacquemus and Off-White, none could match the hype that was surrounding the highly anticipated Celine show.
-And the reason for the excitement?
-This was Hedi Slimane’s exposé as creative director for Celine and, following a recent logo transformation, the world was watching through the most critical pair of Céline glasses.
+Following a series of glorious shows from French fashion empires Yves Saint Laurent and Dior, as well as from crowd pleasing labels Jacquemus and Off-White, none could match the hype that was surrounding the highly anticipated Celine show.
+And the reason for this excitement?
+This was Hedi Slimane’s daring exposé as creative director for Celine of which (following a recent controversial logo transformation) the world was watching through the most critical pair of Céline sunglasses.

-Taking us back in time to a cold, gloomy, September 2nd day, Céline, under Hedi’s direction, announced something so unfathomable, so outrageous, so frustrating, that uproar has been going on ever since.
+Taking us back in time to a cold, gloomy, September 2nd day, Céline, under Hedi’s direction, announced something so unfathomable, so outrageous, and so frustrating that uproar has been going on ever since.
 Hedi Slimane changed the Céline logo, much like he transformed the YSL logo, but this time not through typeface.
-Instead, the logo underwent the slightest alteration that, for any other word may have gone unnoticed, but for devotees of the brand, had a tremendous impact.
+Instead, the logo underwent the most trivial alteration that, for any other word may have gone unnoticed, but for devotees of the brand, had a tremendous impact.

 Hedi Slimane removed the accent aigu.

-Through an Instagram post, on this cold, gloomy, September 2nd day, the iconic French brand was stripped from that little mark of French patriotism.
-As superficial and arguably linguistically unnecessary as it might have been, the accent was tributary to the French identity of the company and also ties it back to the company’s history.
-The Instagram announcement is stressful to look at, screaming at us with an all caps caption, and crass, aggressively bulldozing over everything we’ve ever adored about Céline and Phoebe Philo’s legacy.
+Through simply an Instagram post, on this cold, gloomy, September 2nd day, the iconic French brand was stripped of that little mark of French patriotism.
+As superficial and, arguably, linguistically unnecessary as it might have been, the accent was tributary to the French identity of the company and ties it back to its history.
+The Instagram announcement is stressful to look at, screaming at us with an all caps caption, and somewhat crass, as it aggressively bulldozes over everything we’ve ever adored about Céline and Phoebe Philo’s legacy.
 And signing off the post is nothing else but a newly coined hashtag by the culprit himself: #CelineByHedi.

 But it didn’t stop there.
 Perhaps the world would recover in due time if it had.

-Slimane and his army proceeded to delete all existing content on the Céline Instagram page, in a rampaging cleanse of anything pre-Slimane.
-This suggests Céline (sorry I mean…Celine) is now starting again on a blank slate, and with additions such as referring to the brand now as Celine 01, it’s clear that this is an exaggerated statement made by somebody with a huge ego trying to prove a point as he steps into Phoebe size shoes that are just too big for him.
+Slimane and his army proceeded to delete all existing content on the Céline Instagram page, in a purging cleanse of anything pre-Slimane.
+This suggests Céline (sorry I mean…Celine) is now starting again on a blank slate, and with subtle hints such as referring to the reborn brand as Celine 01, it’s clear that this is an exaggerated statement made by a huge ego trying to prove a point as he steps into Phoebe size shoes that are just too big for him.

-So then we had this crummy Celine show!
-Models clad in lots of leather, edgy, predominantly black outfits, resembling lifeless groupies walking down the runway.
+Then we had the Celine show.
+Models clad in lots of leather, edgy and predominantly black outfits, resembling lifeless groupies walking down the runway.
 With obvious influences of 80’s grunge, each design oozing with the signature details of Slimane’s own style.
 Dresses were skimpy and tight, short, skin was showing, and overall, the looks were contrived and overly sexed.
-The menswear, which Slimane is tasked with for bringing to life, was nothing we haven’t seen before, with handfuls of skinny tailored suits that are often associated with what Slimane brought to fame.
-Each model wore black pillbox hats and fascinators and with so much of the colour black present (and we’re speaking strictly of the clothing because it wasn’t until the end that a model of colour made the stage), could this perhaps have been Slimane not so subtly giving old Céline a funeral?
+The menswear, which Slimane is tasked with for bringing to life, was nothing we haven’t seen before, with handfuls of skinny tailored suits that are often associated with Slimane.
+Each model wore black pillbox hats and fascinators and with so much of the colour black present (note: we’re speaking strictly of the clothing because it wasn’t until the end that a model of colour even made the stage), could this perhaps have been Slimane giving old Céline and her accent aigu a funeral?